 The Company's accounts receivable are derived from clients located principally in the United States.
 The Company performs ongoing credit evaluation of its customers and generally does not require collateral.
-The Company makes estimates of expected credit losses for the allowance for doubtful accounts and allowance for unbilled receivables based upon its assessment of various factors, including historical experience, the age of the accounts receivable balances, credit quality of its customers, current economic conditions, reasonable and supportable forecasts of future economic conditions including the impact of COVID-19, and other factors that may affect its ability to collect from customers.
+The Company makes estimates of expected credit losses for the allowance for doubtful accounts and allowance for unbilled receivables based upon its assessment of various factors, including historical experience, the age of the accounts receivable balances, credit quality of its customers, current economic conditions, reasonable and supportable forecasts of future economic conditions, and other factors that may affect its ability to collect from customers.

-The allowance for credit losses on accounts receivable was \$0.1 million as of both December 31, 2021 and June 30, 2021.
-The revenue reserve was \$1.3 million and \$0.9 million as of December 31, 2021 and June 30, 2021, respectively.
-The total allowance for credit losses and revenue reserve was \$1.4 million and \$1.0 million as of December 31, 2021 and June 30, 2021, respectively.
+The allowance for credit losses on accounts receivable was \$0.7 million and \$0.1 million as of December 31, 2022 and June 30, 2022.
+The revenue reserve was \$1.3 million and \$1.4 million as of December 31, 2022 and June 30, 2022, respectively.
+The total allowance for credit losses and revenue reserve was \$2.0 million and \$1.5 million as of December 31, 2022 and June 30, 2022, respectively.